Monday, March 3, 2025

 Right now, I am feeling a mix of excitement and nervousness.
 I am so ready to be done with law school.
 I love my friends and my life, but I can’t wait to actually figure out if all this was worth it.

-Also, I wish you come back to this post when you’re about to graduate from law school.
+Also, I hope you will come back to this post when you’re about to graduate from law school.
 I hope reading this and your other blog posts makes you feel ready to tackle the journey of being a lawyer.
 As Alejandra Campoverdi said in First Gen: A Memoir, you’ll be joining an “elite group” once you’re done with law school.
 You’ll be stepping into a whole new world, one that is even shinier than the one you entered when graduated from college.

 Are you ready?
 I know that’s a loaded question and you probably don’t want to answer it, but I want to tell you that I know you can do it.
-You conquered college and then law school, you can conquer being a lawyer.
+You conquered college and then law school; you can conquer being a lawyer.
 Look to the people who helped you through law school; these are the same ones who will stand by your side as your navigate your journey to becoming a lawyer.

 I know it’s daunting to close this chapter of your life, but I wish you nothing but the best on your new adventure!